roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 $ touch main_app/templates/base.html
 ```

-This is the template that will hold all of the boilerplate and markup that belongs on every page, such as navigation.
+This is the template that will hold all of the boilerplate and markup that belongs on every page, such as the `<head>`, navigation, even a footer!

 This will be our sweet boilerplate for now: